Stephen Sacklarian: Transition into Abstractionism (1960s)

 In 1966, Sacklarian began painting with acrylics, which opened up new possibilities, enabling different uses of color and form which culminated in the distinct Abstractionist style for which he is known.
 During the late 1950s and early 1960s Sacklarian produced numerous pieces of wood sculpture, ranging from 12 inches to over 8 feet tall.
-His sculptures are described as "sensuous and dramatic," and with noticeable influences from African Art.
+His sculptures are described as "sensuous and dramatic", and with noticeable influences from African Art.
 Today, very few of his sculptures still exist, as he destroyed all of the known sculptures in his studio following Ayne's death.

 Wife Ayne's death and period of destruction

 Sacklarian was deeply affectionate toward his wife, Ayne Sacklarian (also an artist), and cited her as inspiration for the expressive joy behind his many works.
-However, Ayne died tragically and prematurely due to an anesthesiology error during minor surgery.
+However, Ayne died due to an anesthesiology error during minor surgery.
 Sacklarian immediately fell into a deep depression, and during this time he destroyed his studio and with it a vast majority of his works.
 He went through a dark period of art, then temporarily ceased painting, until resuming years later near the end of his life.

 Late 1960s–death

 His later works in the late 1960s and 1970s are considered to be vibrant and upbeat, more similar his earlier abstract works.
 Nygaard Otsby, contemporary art critic, states "Rather releasing his inner sorrows onto the canvas like other artists, Sacklarian grasps even further to channel the ecstasy that [Ayne] once gave him, finding with it a virtually unparalleled creativity in his later years."

 Sacklarian visited with and was inspired by Pablo Picasso, Henry Moore, Arshile Gorky, Henri Matisse and other prominent artists of the 20th century.
 While he painted consistently throughout his career he and his estate hoarded most of his paintings.
 Sacklarian was an artist-in-residence at Notre Dame University in the 1970s.
-Sacklarian cites his inspiration as a difficult life and conscious choice for happiness: foremost "[His wife], both in life and death" and "centuries of Armenian oppression and wanderings" as well as his rough upbringing and brief years as a boxer, and lastly the concepts of Genesis and the 'Reality of Unreality.'
+Sacklarian cites his inspiration as a difficult life and conscious choice for happiness: foremost "[His wife], both in life and death" and "centuries of Armenian oppression and wanderings" as well as his rough upbringing and brief years as a boxer, and lastly the concepts of Genesis and the 'Reality of Unreality'.